project-codeflare/adr/PCF-ADR-0007-operator-redesign.md

 The later `struct` would be sourced from a ConfigMap, mounted into the operator deployment container.
 To follows the Operator SDK best practice, which states an operator [should always be able to deploy and come up without user input](https://sdk.operatorframework.io/docs/best-practices/best-practices/#summary-1), that ConfigMap would be created when the operator starts, if it doesn't exist already, and initialized with sensible defaults.

+We'll provide documentation for existing users, on how to migrate their changes in the MCAD and InstaScale resources, over to the new ConfigMap resource.

 ### Packaging and Automation